HamidSaffari/ADS123X/README.md

 # ADS123X
-Library for reading from a ADS1232 and ADS1234 MultiChannel 24-bit ADC For Bridge Sensors.
+Library for reading from an ADS1232 and ADS1234 MultiChannel 24-bit ADC For Bridge Sensors.

 based on these great libraries: